terraform-viettelidc/terraform-provider-vcloud/website/docs/r/cse_kubernetes_cluster.html.markdown

 terraform import vcloud_cse_kubernetes_cluster.imported_cluster urn:vcloud:entity:vmware:capvcdCluster:1d24af33-6e5a-4d47-a6ea-06d76f3ee5c9
 ```

--> The ID is required as it is the only way to unequivocally identify a Kubernetes cluster inside VCD.
+-> The ID is required as it is the only way to unequivocally identify a Kubernetes cluster inside VCLOUD.
 To obtain the ID
 you can check the Kubernetes Container Clusters UI plugin, where all the available clusters are listed.

 After that, you can expand the configuration file and either update or delete the Kubernetes cluster.
 Running `terraform plan`